Using Arc Theme to Style a Website

 }

 I have noticed this just as I was adding themes to my blog so, naturally, I wanted to see whether I could use them as a separate theme option for my readers that use Arc.
-Not only I could, but turns out it is also super easy.
+Not only I could, but turns out it’s also remarkably simple.

 Themes In Css

 To implement different themes in css, all you have to do is decide on some colors you want to use for your elements, define the colors as variables, and then plug in the desired values to the relevant places.
-The most basic use case for themes is the light and dark theme.
+The simplest use case for themes includes light and dark modes.

 Here is my base, light theme configuration: